aboutcode-org/aboutcode-toolkit/README.rst

 DOCUMENTATION and REFERENCE
 ---------------------------
-See https://aboutcode-toolkit.readthedocs.io/en/latest/ or documentation and https://aboutcode-toolkit.readthedocs.io/en/latest/reference.html for reference on aboutcode-toolkit usage.
+See https://aboutcode-toolkit.readthedocs.io/en/latest/ for documentation and https://aboutcode-toolkit.readthedocs.io/en/latest/reference.html for reference on aboutcode-toolkit usage.